About cryptographic requirements and Azure VPN gateways

 Can I use different policies on different connections?

 Yes.
 Custom policy is applied on a per-connection basis.
 You can create and apply different IPsec/IKE policies on different connections.
 You can also choose to apply custom policies on a subset of connections.
-The remaining ones will use the Azure default IPsec/IKE policy sets.
+The remaining ones use the Azure default IPsec/IKE policy sets.

 Can I use the custom policy on VNet-to-VNet connection as well?